MBB-team/VBA-toolbox/_wiki/The-variational-Bayesian-approach.md

 In addition to the mean-field trick, VBA relies upon a further parametric approximation, which essentially consists in summarizing the marginal posterior by their two first-order moments (mean and variance).
 This local gaussian approximation is known as the **variational-Laplace approach** ([Friston et al. 2007](https://www.ncbi.nlm.nih.gov/pubmed/17055746)).

-The statistical properties of the variationa-Laplace approach (e.g., in terms of the qualityof the ensuing approximation), for the class of models considered in VBA, are described in [Daunizeau et al. (2009)](http://www.sciencedirect.com/science/article/pii/S0167278909002425).
+The statistical properties of the variational-Laplace approach (e.g., in terms of the quality of the ensuing approximation), for the class of models considered in VBA, are described in [Daunizeau et al. (2009)](http://www.sciencedirect.com/science/article/pii/S0167278909002425).